grain-lang/grain/stdlib/string.md

 ## Values

-Functions for working with the String data type.
+Functions and constants included in the String module.

 ### String.**concat**